Ken Attafuah

 Kenneth Agyeman Attafuah is a licensed Ghanaian criminologist, mediator, management consultant, and human rights advocate.
 He is a member of the New Patriotic Party of Ghana.
-Since January 2017 he serves as the Head of the National Identification Authority.
+From January 2017 to November 9th 2024 he served as the Head of the National Identification Authority and championed the implementation of the National Identity Card dubbed “Ghana Card”.

 Early life and education

 Attafuah was born in the Ashanti Region of Ghana, the youngest of seven children.
 Though his parents were illiterate farmers, they valued education and ensured all their children attended school regularly.
 He started his primary education at Juaso Local Authority Primary School in Juaso.
 He has often described his early education as an unhappy one.
 He was not a brilliant child and the constant comparison with his twin brother did not help.
 He considered schooling as an institution for bullying and tyranny.
 He attributes his change of view to one of his primary school teachers who encouraged him to read Bible stories and use them to develop his intellect.
 He soon became the best student in his class.

 Attafuah sat for his Common Entrance Examination in form two and gained admission into Prempeh College.
 However, he could not afford the admission fees and so lost his place in the school.
 He later enrolled at Jachie-Pramso Secondary School near Lake Bosumtwi.
 The school's campus was spread over the twin towns of Jachie and Pramso, this meant that his daily commute on foot from the boarding house to classroom was about 8 km.
 The school's boarding house was a converted cocoa shed.
 Since the shed was old and lacking renovation, its roof leaked whenever it rained.
 At secondary school, Attafuah became the president of the debating society, which allowed him to debate with students from all over Ghana on various secondary school campuses.
 After writing his GCE Ordinary Level examination, he gained admission to St. Peter's Boys Senior High School.

 After completing his GCE Advanced Level he gained admission into the University of Ghana to pursue courses in sociology, political science, and philosophy.
 He graduated in 1982 with a Bachelor of Arts degree.